helium/HIP/0009-lorawan-devaddr-routing.md

 and splittable (down to some minimum size) to allow for address reconfiguration in the future.
 A related HIP describes the routing of LoRaWAN join packets.

+Range routing refers to finding which range an address falls into, eg 5 is between 0 and 9.

 # Motivation
 [motivation]: #motivation